1-877-929-7245

 Day 4 - A guided tour of UNESCO-listed Goslar

 We travel by rail to medieval Goslar, nestled at the foot of the Harz Mountains.
-Older than Berlin, this former Free Imperial city is a UNESCO World Heritage site and is full of historic architecture, including half-timbered houses dating back to the early 16th century.
+Older than Berlin, this former Free Imperial city is a UNESCO World Heritage site and brims with historic architecture, including half-timbered houses dating back to the early 16th century.
 We set out on a walking tour, discovering Gothic, Renaissance and Baroque architecture with our local guide.

-After the tour, there is time to continue exploring independently.
+After the tour, we have time to continue exploring independently.
 You could visit the Kaiserpfalz, built at the beginning of the 11th century.
 Designed primarily as a summer residence, this is the largest Romanesque palace in Europe.
 Alternatively, stop at the Rammelsberg Mining Museum for a fascinating look into the industrial history of Goslar.

 Includes